 Immigration officials took Khan’s fingerprints when he first arrived in Los Angeles in 1991, though those records were apparently not digitized.
 As a result, in addition to Khan’s failure to disclose his detention by immigration officials when he first entered the country, the federal government says it was not aware of his prior deportation order when he applied for permanent resident status and citizenship.
 Khan’s immigration history came to the Obama administration’s attention because of Operation Janus, through which the Department of Homeland Security identified about 315,000 cases in which some fingerprint data was missing from a central database and combed through those cases to find discrepancies.

 Khan was stopped and interrogated by Customs and Border Protection officers at the San Francisco and Abu Dhabi airports in 2013 and 2014, respectively.
 The interrogations were the seeming result of DHS finding Khan’s original file using his newly digitized fingerprints.
 The CBP agents who interviewed him in San Francisco allege, according to a deposition taken in Khan’s case, that he volunteered to them that he had tried to enter the United States on an altered passport in 1991.
 Khan says that the CBP officers relayed the sequence of events to him, and he just admitted that it was true.
 He says he did not remember the name on the passport — Mohammad Akhtar — until immigration officials reminded him of it.
-(Notably, even though DHS officials questioned Khan about records they identified under Operation Janus, the Obama administration did not seek to denaturalize him or others identified under the initiative.)
+(Notably, even though DHS officials questioned Khan about records they identified under Operation Janus, the Obama administration did not seek to denaturalize him.)

 The lawyers collectively spent more than three hours interviewing Khan, who wore a dark gray jacket and gray pants and played with his glasses as he leaned forward in his seat.
 Barksdale, the judge, independently questioned each of the witnesses except for Suhail Khan.
 She asked Parvez Khan about his decision to come to the United States on a fraudulent passport and his marriage to Louise, in addition to questions about his applications for permanent residence and citizenship.